BNAR Syndrome (Bifid Nose With or Without Anorectal and Renal Anomalies)

 Causes

-BNAR is a genetic condition.
+BNAR is a condition.
 The main cause is harmful changes in both copies of the FREM1 gene.
 Below are ways this can happen, written as specific genetic/mechanistic causes or recognized contributing factors.
 (Items 1–12 are direct genetic causes; 13–20 are established patterns or contributors that raise risk or shape expression.)

 1. Biallelic loss-of-function FREM1 variants (both copies have damaging changes), which disrupt basement-membrane interactions important in face, kidney, and anorectal development.
 PubMed+1